Starting and customizing Galaxy on Terra

 5. Click Next to finalize your configuration.

-6. On the screen that follows, click Create to spin up your Galaxy instance.
+6. On the Galaxy Cloud Environment screen, click Create to spin up your Galaxy instance.

 You'll see a new Galaxy icon with a blue dot in the right sidebar.
 The dot will change to green when the VM is done creating (this can take 10 minutes).